FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/lb_listener_v2.html.markdown

 * `description` - (Optional) Human-readable description for the listener.

+* `http2_enable` - (Optional, Bool) Specifies whether to use HTTP/2.
+The default value is false.
+    This parameter is valid only when the protocol is set to *TERMINATED_HTTPS*.

 * `default_tls_container_ref` - (Optional) A reference to a Barbican Secrets container which stores TLS information.
 This is required if the protocol is `TERMINATED_HTTPS`.
 See